Why are we doing this?

 You will need the following:

-- A USB cable (also known as your charge cable) to plug your child's Apple device into the computer (only for the first time -- we'll be performing backups over WiFi afterwards, but more on this later)
+- A USB cable (also known as your charge cable) to plug your child's Apple device into the computer (only for the first time — backups will occur over Wi-Fi afterwards, but more on this later).

 I'm ready.
 Let's do this!